liamcottle/rnode-flasher/README.md

 A _work-in-progress_ web based firmware flasher for [Reticulum](https://github.com/markqvist/Reticulum) / [RNode_Firmware](https://github.com/markqvist/RNode_Firmware).

 - It is written in javascript and uses the [Web Serial APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API).
-- It supports putting a device into DFU mode.
+- It supports putting relevant devices into DFU mode.
-- It supports flashing `application` firmware from a zip file.
+- It supports flashing firmware from a zip file.

-At this time, it does not support flashing bootloaders or softdevices.
+At this time, it does not support flashing bootloaders or softdevices for the nRF boards.

 ## How does it work?